vikram026/ecom-store/README.md

           }
       ]

-     8.In TestCases I have used Junit5 conects as well with the 87% of testcase coverage;
+     8.In TestCases used Junit5 concepts as well with the 87% of testcase coverage;